 As explained above, a main goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
-Your doctor will also ask specific questions about your child’s health.
+Your doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 Managing long-term and late side effects of childhood cancer

 Children with a tumor on an arm or leg may have decreased growth in the affected limb and differences in limb length as the child ages.
 This should be monitored, and an evaluation by an orthopedist (bone doctor) is recommended if this develops.

 Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects, such as problems with their physical growth and development, bladder problems, infertility, and the possibility of a secondary cancer, such as bone sarcoma, a brain tumor, or acute myeloid leukemia (AML).
 Follow-up care should address your child’s quality of life, including any developmental, cognitive, or emotional concerns.

 Keeping a child’s personal health record